Relying on God to Survive a Brutal Wasp Attack

 It was November 2017, early winter—the best time to scavenge for medicinal herbs and make a bit of money.
 One day after breakfast I went into the hills with my tools to look for cangzhu, a kind of herb used in Chinese medicine.
 I walked along keeping an eye out for the plant, and got to the hilltop around midday.
 There I saw several cangzhu seedlings just a few feet away and hurried over to harvest them.
 But just then as I was getting ready to dig them out, all I remember was hearing a buzzing sound coming toward me and then I had a really strange sensation.
 Turning my head, I saw a swarm of wasps surrounding me.
 I tensed up and thought, “These wasps are really poisonous.
 I’ve heard some people have even died from their stings.
 With so many of them after me, I don’t stand a chance!”
 Terrified, I panicked and ran back down the hill, all the while praying to God, “Oh God!
 I’m really afraid of being stung by those wasps.
 Please guide and help me.”
 I was breaking off branches, swatting at the wasps as I ran along, but there were a lot of fallen leaves at that time of year, leaving the branches totally bare.
 I just couldn’t swat the wasps off—they kept on coming after me, stinging me.
 Aside from my head, covered with a hat, and the other parts of my body covered with clothing, my neck and shoulders had wasps all over them.
 I was incredibly anxious and never stopped hitting them, but they were also climbing on my hands and stinging me a lot there, too.
 I was so afraid, thinking, “Why won’t these wasps stop chasing me?
 Am I going to get out of this alive?”
 As these thoughts ran through my mind I sprinted down the hill, still closely pursued by the wasps.
 About halfway down I had finally lost most of them, but I had been stung countless times on my neck and the back of my head.
 It hurt, it stung, and it felt incredibly hot—I was in agony.
 Those wasps are really poisonous and their toxins got into my system rapidly.
 My head felt heavy, my feet felt light, and bit by bit, my entire body lost strength.
 I lost control of my bodily fluids from both ends, I could hardly breathe, and felt like I was about to suffocate.
 My vision was also becoming blurry and I was losing control of my limbs; I was slowly losing feeling all over my body.
 After a few minutes I couldn’t see a thing.
 At that moment I felt an indescribable sort of fear, helplessness, and pain.
 I thought, “There’s absolutely no one in these hills.
 No one will know if I die up here.
 What can I do?”
 At the very moment I was about to lose consciousness, I urgently called out to God, “Oh God, save me!
 Save me!”
 I then collapsed on the ground and lost all awareness.

 After some time, I don’t know how long, I slowly came to and to my surprise, saw a dim light.
 I also had a bit of feeling in my arms and legs.
 I realized without a doubt that this was God’s great power, and that it was God watching over me and protecting me.
 I prayed to Him, “Oh God!
 I beg You to give me faith and strength so that I can make it out of these hills.”
 I felt a surge of strength rise up in me after my prayer, so I tried pushing forward for about a meter.
 When I tried to go beyond that, I suddenly felt dizzy again and was entirely lacking strength.
 That feeling of the wasp venom working in me was incredibly painful, and I struggled to take each and every breath.
 There was no question of uttering a single word.
 I tried to say something in the hope that someone might hear me and come to my aid, but I couldn’t get any sound out.
 Feelings of terror and helplessness welled up in me again, and all I was able to do was call out to God, “God!
 I’m really suffering now and I feel like I’m about to stop breathing.
 I’m so scared of dying on this hill.
 God, may You enlighten and guide me….”
 These words from God occurred to me just then: “God created this world, He created this mankind and, moreover, He was the architect of ancient Greek culture and human civilization.
 Only God consoles this mankind, and only God cares for this mankind night and day” (“God Presides Over the Fate of All Mankind”).
 The enlightenment and guidance fromcame at the perfect time, giving me something for my heart to rely on.
 It’s so true—all things in heaven and on earth were created by God and are ruled by Him.
 He is the source of all life, so how could our life and death not be in His hands?
-God allowed those wasps to sting me that day, and when faced with that life-and-death situation, all I could do was rely on God, look to Him, seek His guidance, and submit to His rule and arrangements.
+God allowed those wasps to sting me that day, and when faced with that life-and-death situation, all I could do was rely on God, look to Him, seek His guidance and help.
 After that occurred to me I slowly calmed down and no longer felt quite so afraid.

 When I got to the hospital, the doctor saw how serious my condition was and didn’t even want to admit me.
 Seeing this, one bystander called the county hospital, another helped find a car for me, and still another got in touch with my family.
 One after another, everyone lent a hand to get me to the county hospital for emergency treatment.
 All this time I never stopped praying to God and relying on Him; I knew that all of those complete strangers stepping in to help me out had been arranged by God, that it was God providing me with a way out.
 I gave thanks to God in my heart!
 Because one of the local people had called the hospital ahead of time, when I arrived a doctor was ready with an anti-venom IV for me, then carried out all sorts of exams and asked me about exactly what happened and when.
 While rubbing ointment all over the places I had been stung, the doctor told me that my condition was really serious and that if I had come just ten minutes later, it would have been a lost cause.
 I was then transferred to the ICU.